-A resume provides information that can be used by reviewers to evaluate the individual's skills, experience, and potential for leadership within the scientific community.
-Applicants must submit three-page resume for each Principal Investigator and Senior/Key Personnel that include the following:
+A resume provides information that can be used by reviewers to evaluate the individual's relevant skills, experience of the key project personnel.
+Applicants must submit a three -page resume for each project manager and key personnel that includes the following:

 - 1. Contact Information; - 2.
-Education and training: Provide institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - Research and Professional Experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
-List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether fulltime, part-time, or voluntary; - 4.
-Awards and honors; - 5.
-A list of up to 10 publications most closely related to the proposed project.
-For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
-Patents, copyrights, and software systems developed may be provided in addition to or
+Education: Include all academic institutions attended, major/area, degree; - 3.
+Training: (e.g.,) certification or credential from a Registered Apprenticeship or Labor Management Partnership - 4.
+Professional Experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description; - 5.
+List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary; and - 6.
+There should be no lapses in time over the past ten years or since age 18, which ever time period is shorter.